hangrybear666/07-devops-bootcamp__docker/README.md

 	k.
 Now you can pull the image via a simple docker pull command, or use the nexus API to fetch the hosted versions and fetch the newest via extraction of the downloadUrl via the jq tool, as demonstrated in https://github.com/hangrybear666/06-devops-bootcamp__nexus_artifact_repo

+7. To setup nexus repository within a docker container deployed on a remote host, follow these steps:

+	a.
+First, install docker on your remote VPS, by running `./remote-install-docker-for-nexus.sh` (This is aimed at Debian like distros with the apt-get package manager)

+	b.
+Then
 ## Usage (Exercises)